-As of April 1, 2017 your benefits are provided under the terms of the Joint Health Science Benefits Trust's Plan and claims are paid out of the Joint Health Science Benefits Trust (JHSBT).
+As of April 1, 2017 your benefits are provided under the terms of the Joint Community Benefits Trust's Plan and claims are paid out of the Joint Community Benefits Trust (JCBT).
 The Trust is funded by contributions from healthcare employers in BC.

-The Joint Health Science Benefits Trust is a trust that is exclusively dedicated to providing certain employee benefits and services related to those benefits.
+The Joint Community Benefits Trust is a trust that is exclusively dedicated to providing certain employee benefits and services related to those benefits.
 The Trust is not an insurance company and, except for group life and accidental death and dismemberment, the benefits it provides are not insured by an insurance company.
-The JHSBT is not subject to regulation under the British Columbia Financial Institutions Act.
+The JCBT is not subject to regulation under the British Columbia Financial Institutions Act.

-This booklet is not intended to define your legal entitlement to benefits under the Joint Health Science Benefits Trust.
+This booklet is not intended to define your legal entitlement to benefits under the Joint Community Benefits Trust.
 It is a summary document produced as a general guide only.
-Plan Members are encouraged to consult the official plan text of the Joint Health Science Benefits Plan ("Plan Text") available on the JHSBT website at: https://www.jhsbt.ca.

 In case of any inconsistencies between this booklet and the Plan Text, the provisions of the Plan Text in effect at the relevant time shall govern.
-The terms of the Plan Text may be amended from time to time and Plan Members are encouraged to consult the JHSBT website for the most current version of the Plan Text.
+The terms of the Plan Text may be amended from time to time.

-Contents
+Table of Contents